sfepy/sfepy/doc/developer_guide.rst

 The argument types can be ("[_*]" denotes an optional suffix):

-- `'material[_*]'` for a material parameter, i.e. any function that can be can evaluated in quadrature points and that is not a variable.
+- `'material[_*]'` for a material parameter, i.e. any function that can be can evaluated in quadrature points and that is not a variable;
+- `'opt_material[_*]'` for an optional material parameter, that can be left out - there can be only one in a term and it must be the first argument;
 - `'virtual'` for a virtual (test) variable (no value defined), `'weak'` evaluation mode;
 - `'state[_*]'` for state (unknown) variables (have value), `'weak'`